joe-knowscode/ai-saas-girlfriend/README.md

 python main.py
 ```

-Now go an /start talking to your Girlfriend on Telegram 😉
+Now go and /start talking to your Girlfriend on Telegram 😉

 In part 2.
 We'll be making this bot webhook based (instead of the current polling implementation).